rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ([#2166](https://github.com/mozilla/rust/issues/2166)) Currently a crate has a single version, which is mangled into all the symbols in the crate as well as the crate filename.
 This is not quite correct.
 What we want is a per-item version attribute (with a per-crate _default_) that is mangled into each symbol, but _not_ the output filename, such that the compiler can tolerate compiling multiple versions of the same API inside a single output file.
 This should be mostly invisible to users.

 ## Library work

-### Condition-handler system

-0.3 will introduce an API for setting and retrieving task-local data.
-We'll build on top of this to provide dynamic-scoped variables (keyed by global constants), on top of that, condition-handlers that can be used to recover from errors at the site of the error, or else fail.
-This should hopefully address many of the remaining use-cases people have in mind for catchable exceptions.

 ### IO library update